31 January 2019 – 6:00pm for 6:30pm – 8:15pm

 Low traffic neighbourhoods where through motor traffic has to use main distributor and cannot use local roads as a rat run (though there is access to people’s homes) are an emerging answer to these problems.
 The initial evidence is compelling.

-- What lessons can be drawn from existing low traffic neighbourhoods?
+- what lessons can be drawn from existing low traffic neighbourhoods; and

-- What steps should a local authority or local community take in trying to introduce low traffic neighbourhoods in their own areas?
+- the steps a local authority or local community should take in trying to introduce low traffic neighbourhoods in their own areas.

 Speakers to include: